Supporting Students on the Path to Disability Pride

 • Can you share a time when you felt proud?

 • Praise effort.
-Reinforce your students’ effort (and offer supports that may help).
+Reinforce students’ effort (and offer supports that may help).
 You might say, “I’m glad you finished your homework!
 Let’s go over it together so I can explain some tips that might make it easier next time.”

 • Make connections.
-Students may benefit from knowing others with similar disabilities–within the school, the community, and nationally–who have openly disclosed and are successful.
+Students may benefit from knowing others with similar disabilities who have openly disclosed and are successful.
 Help students connect with these role models.
-Have short class discussions using examples from current events to highlight people who have disabilities and are succeeding in their dream career.
+Facilitate meetings between students and potential mentors to get these connections off the ground.

 • Reach out to families.
 Meet often with parents of students with disabilities and highlight their children’s strengths.
 Start a workshop to help parents learn more about how disability affects learning, and include positive examples of career paths that minimize students’ challenges.

 • Teach self-advocacy skills.
 Show students how to choose the best setting and mode of communication for their self-advocacy, whether it’s email, a handwritten letter, or a face-to-face meeting.
-Explain the importance of using disability language when asking for supports or accommodations; for example, “Because of my disability, I have trouble with…” or “I have autism so I will need…” Help students prepare a list of supports they need to communicate: “I have an auditory processing disorder so I can participate in discussions more effectively if I have a handout of key discussion questions.”
+Explain the importance of using disability language when asking for supports or accommodations; for example, “Because of my dyslexia, I have trouble with…” or “I have autism so I will need…” Help students prepare a list of supports they need to communicate: “I have an auditory processing disorder so I can participate in discussions more effectively if I have a handout of key discussion questions.”

 • Don’t expect a linear progression.
 Most students don’t navigate the Path to Disability Pride in a linear way.
 They might jump from Acceptance right to Supports or Self-Disclosure.
 Accept wherever students are in their own journey, and help them set new goals and figure out what supports they’ll need.